- The investment is an upstream integration for Whyalla and its steel plants globally.

 “The Bell Bay precinct and nearby George Town is a long-standing industrial community with a proud heritage, and we are committed to seeing this facility continue to play an important role in the future of the Australian steel industry.”

-The TEMCO facility, which is powered by Hydro Tasmania, has four submerged arc furnaces, including a sinter plant, and has the capacity to produce around 150ktpa of high carbon ferromanganese and 120ktpa of silicomanganese used in the production of steel.
+The TEMCO facility has four submerged arc furnaces, including a sinter plant, and has the capacity to produce around 150ktpa of high carbon ferromanganese and 120ktpa of silicomanganese used in the production of steel.

 “GFG Alliance already produces the lowest carbon aluminium in the world in both the UK and France and I’m proud to add one of the world’s greenest Ferro alloy producers to our portfolio,” Mr Gupta said.